-On April 30, 2014, we borrowed approximately \$4.9 million pursuant to the terms of a credit facility, or the April 2014 Credit Facility, with Oxford Finance LLC, or Oxford, of which approximately \$2.1 million was due within one year of December 31, 2015 in the absence of subjective acceleration of the April 2014 Credit Facility by Oxford.
-The April 2014 Credit Facility includes events of default, the occurrence and continuation of which provide Oxford, as collateral agent, with the right to exercise remedies against us and the collateral securing the loans under the April 2014 Credit Facility, including foreclosure against our properties securing the April 2014 Credit Facility, including our cash.
-These events of default include, among other things, our failure to pay any amounts due under the April 2014 Credit Facility, a breach of covenants under the April 2014 Credit Facility, our insolvency, a material adverse change, the occurrence of any default under certain other indebtedness in an amount greater than \$250,000, and a final judgment against us in an amount greater than \$250,000.
+On April 30, 2014, we borrowed \$5.0 million pursuant to the terms of a credit facility, or the April 2014 Credit Facility, with Oxford Finance LLC, or Oxford.
+At December 31, 2016, a principal balance of approximately \$3.1 million was outstanding under the April 2014 Credit Facility, of which approximately \$1.9 million was due within one year in the absence of subjective acceleration of the April 2014 Credit Facility by Oxford.
+The April 2014 Credit Facility, including foreclosure against our properties securing the loans under the April 2014 Credit Facility, including our cash.
+These events of default include, among other things, our failure to pay any amounts due under the April 2014 Credit Facility, a breach of covenants under the April 2014 Credit Facility, our insolvency, a material adverse change, the occurrence of any default under cretati other indebtedness in an amount greater than \$250,000, and a final judgment against us in an amount greater than \$250,000.